 - Remove the peel from the lemons you just zested by cutting an end off the lemon and setting it on a cutting then cut the pith off the lemon by slicing it off with a knife.

 - Now you have a lemon with no peel or pith on it.
-Hold the lemon over a medium-sized bowl cutting each segment on either side of the membrane to remove the flesh using a paring knife.
+Hold the lemon over a medium-sized, and cut each segment on either side of the membrane to remove the flesh using a paring knife.
 This is called supreming.
-When done make sure to remove any seeds and break up the lemon segments in the juice.
+When done, make sure to remove any seeds and break up the lemon segments in the juice.
 Do this for each lemon.

 - In a large mixing bowl, or the bowl of a stand mixer, beat the butter and half of the sugar mixture for two minutes and medium speed with the mixer.
 Add the remaining sugar mixture and beat for four minutes.
 Make sure to scrape the bowl occasionally.